Thank you for viewing our profile

 From Us to You

 We're excited to grow our family through adoption and are hoping for an open adoption.
-We would like this child to get to know their birth parents through visits, and we would love to regularly share pictures and stories.
-Of course, we will support our child's birth family in the level of openness they desire.
-We will discuss adoption with our child the way we tell our daughter about her birth.
+We would like your child to get to know you through visits if you’d like.
+We would also love to regularly share pictures and stories.
+Of course, we will support you in whatever level of openness you desire.
+We will discuss adoption with your child the way we tell our daughter about her birth.
 It's the story of how she joined our family, and adoption will be the story of how our family grows again.
-We would like this child to have their birth parents' perspective.
+We would like your child to have their birth parents' perspective.
 This would give them the complete picture of their adoption story, and we believe it is an important piece for them to have when (or if) their birth parents are ready to share it.

 We're an active family.
 We enjoy hiking, camping, kayaking, cycling, photography, and trying (with only slight success) to grow food in our garden.
 We have some shared hobbies, but we also have some separate interests.
 Brandon enjoys all things with wheels--motorcycles, cars, bicycles, dirt bikes, you name it.
 We both enjoy working out, hiking, camping, and photography.
 Emily enjoys reading and learning new things, like how to grow things in our gardens.
 We will encourage our children to be active in ways they enjoy as well.
-Felicity has enjoyed swim lessons and gymnastics and now talks excitedly about taking dance classes.
+Felicity has enjoyed swim lessons and gymnastics and is now also taking dance classes.
 We spend a lot of time cooking together in our kitchen, too.
-Felicity likes going to the park, playing with the boys who live next door, and making gummy bears and cookies.
+Felicity likes going to the park, playing with the boys in our neighborhood, and making gummy bears and cookies.

 Although neither of us plays any instruments or sings well, we still fill our home with music.
-We have instruments in our home and are often heard singing and playing around with lyrics.
-Felicity recently created her own version of "If You're Happy and You Know It."
+We have instruments and are often heard singing and playing around with lyrics.
+Felicity has created her own version of "If You're Happy and You Know It."
 She changed it to "If You're Cranky and You Know It."
 She has verses for "just calm down," "just take a nap," and "eat some chocolate."
-While we understand the value of teaching boundaries to children, we also see the importance of teaching them to color outside the lines.
+While we understand the value of teaching boundaries to children, we also see the importance of creating space for choice, flexibility, and creativity.
 Whether music, art, dance, photography, or some other art form, we will encourage our children to find a creative outlet they enjoy.

 We want our children to live full lives, develop healthy habits, find things they're passionate about, and find joy and peace in Jesus.
-To keep our daughter healthy, we have not been going to church during the pandemic, but we still make time to pray together and talk about God and the Bible.
-Additionally, we show our daughter that we make time for each other.
+Our church has given us a supportive community where our daughter is showered with kindness and encouragement.
+Felicity always looks forward to catching up with her friends, Mr. Jim, Ms. Lisa, and Mr. Sam (AKA The Candyman).
+It’s important to us to make time for each other.
 As a couple, we make time for date nights and weekends away.
 As parents, we make time to spend one-on-one with Felicity and time to spend as a family.
-There are times Felicity and one of us are doing something together and she confides in that parent, and that reinforces the importance of quality one-on-one time.
-It helps build and maintain positive, trustworthy relationships.
+We plan to do the same with your little one as well!
+Whether it’s a play date at the park or pizza after practice, we look forward to spending quality time with the littles!
+We have found time spent one on one with Felicity is priceless, and it helps build and maintain positive, trustworthy relationships.
+We have found there are times Felicity and one of us are doing something together and she confides in that parent, reinforcing the importance of quality one-on-one time.

 Brandon & Emily